 Cloaks have been a staple garment in every civilization since the beginning of history.
 Originally made from pieces of animal hide or rough cloth, they were a practical garment that served as outerwear during the day and a blanket at night.
-The Regimental Cloak is cut in a circle to give it an impressive drape ~ fit for a General.
+The Regimental Cloak by Thimbles and Acorns is cut in a circle to give it an impressive drape ~ fit for a General.
 For added protection from the elements, it also features an elbow length cape and a high collar.
 Both the cloak and cape are fully lined.

 This PDF sewing pattern is designed to fit 18" dolls such as American Girl® and other similarly sized dolls.